Picoflares in the Quiet Solar Corona: Solar Orbiter Observations Halfway to the Sun: Discussion

 where $c_S = \sqrt{k_B T_e/m_i} \approx 50-150$ km/s is the ion sound speed for coronal temperatures.
 This slower dissipation produces more gradual heating events.

 \textbf{Perpendicular Currents (Cross-Field):}

 Perpendicular currents dissipate through magnetic reconnection—rapid reconfiguration converting magnetic energy to kinetic and thermal energy \citep{PriestForbes2000}.
 It is important to note that reconnection underlies both parallel and perpendicular processes, though operating under different plasma conditions.
-The characteristic timescale is Alfvénic:
+The characteristic timescale is Alfv\'{e}nic:

-where $L \approx 10^3$--$5\times10^3$ km is the current sheet length and $V_A \approx 1000$ km/s is the Alfvén speed.
+where $L \approx 10^3$--$5\times10^3$ km is the current sheet length and $V_A \approx 1000$ km/s is the Alfv\'{e}n speed.
 This rapid timescale produces the impulsive brightenings characteristic of reconnection events.